-Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
-The only requirement for membership is a desire to stop drinking.
+Alcoholics Anonymous is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 What Does NEPAIG Do?

 The Corrections Committee and Institutions Committee volunteer service members brings A.A. meetings into treatment centers, shelters, hospitals, and prisons throughout Northeastern Pennsylvania.
 The Corrections Committee supplies A.A. conference approved literature to prisons throughout the area.

 A list of current commitments available for group participation can be found here.

 NEPAIG hosts several annual events with support from the Activities Committee volunteer service members.
 Annual events include: H2H Dinner/Dance, Sober Stock and Halloween Custom Party/Dance.

 For information on how you can help plan these fun AA events, email firstname.lastname@example.org

 A list of upcoming events can be found here.